carlosmontoyamoya/datahub-lineage-glossary-toolkit/README-en.md

 ```

 ### 3. Configuration
-`config.json`
+config.json

-This file contains the configuration for your DataHub instance:
+This file contains the configuration of your DataHub instance:

 ```bash
 {